 - Hand crafted by resting the very best sloe berries on Sipsmith London Dry Gin for 3-4 months

-- Add to a glass of chilled sparkling wine for a Sloe Royale cocktail
+- Serving suggestion: with a glass of chilled sparkling wine for a Sloe Royale cocktail

 (Talking of Sloe Gin, I’d also like to share my top tip for the worst I’ve ever tried)